unidiag/aport/README.md

 root@nuc:/aport#
 ```

-For more accurate scanning, use the second delay parameter in msec:
+For more accurate scanning, use the second delay parameter in msec (default = 150 msec):
 ```
 root@nuc:/aport# ./aport tvcas.com 500
 tvcas.com:80